 IAF chief Bhadauria flies 'Made in India' HTT-40 aircraft in HAL Bengaluru

-Bengaluru, Nov 15: The Indian Air Force Chief, Air Chief Marshal Rakesh Kumar Singh Bhadauria on Thursday flew the homegrown basic trainer aircraft HTT-40 prototype over aerospace hub for showing strong support for indigenisation.
+Bengaluru, Nov 15: The Indian Air Force Chief (IAF), Air Chief Marshal Rakesh Kumar Singh Bhadauria on Thursday flew the homegrown basic trainer aircraft HTT-40 prototype over aerospace hub for showing strong support for indigenisation.

-On this day the Hindustan Aeronautics Limited (HAL) tweeted saying that ACM RKS Bhadauria, CAS flew HTT40 have tested its flying capabilities for one hour.
-Bhadauria is the first serving Air Chief to fly in prototype as Chief of Air Force.
+On this day, the Hindustan Aeronautics Limited (HAL) tweeted saying that ACM R K S Bhadauria, CAS flew HTT-40 has tested its flying capabilities for one hour.
+Bhadauria is the first serving Air Chief to fly in the prototype as Chief of Air Force.

 HAL also posted images and videos of this incident on their tweeter page.

-The Air Chief Marshal RKS Bhadauria assumed office as the IAF Chief on September 30 this year.
+The Air Chief Marshal R K S Bhadauria assumed office as the IAF Chief on September 30 this year.
 He was Commanding-in-Chief of its training command and Air Officer Commanding Officer of Flight Test Squadron at the Aircraft and System Testing Establishment in Bengaluru earlier during his illustrious career for over four decades.

 IAF successfully test fires Brahmos surface-to-surface missile from mobile platform

-On this day, Bhadauria took off at around 1:20 p.m. and was airborne for an hour along with the chief test pilot Group Captain (retired) K.K.
-Venugopal.
+On this day, Bhadauria took off at around 1:20 pm and was airborne for an hour along with the chief test pilot Group Captain (retired) K K Venugopal.

 According to reports the IAF Chief has been associated with the indigenous trainer aircraft project for a long period now, and the Air Force is also planning to order a sizeable number of these planes from the HAL for its training fleet which is using the Swiss Pilatus planes at the moment.